 - Health Practitioner Regulation National Law and Codes of Practice.

 - Conducted a corporate and clinical governance review for RSL LifeCare arising from the Bergin Inquiry.
 Her recommendations were included in the final Government Report.

-Commissions of Inquiry – Alison has represented a number of health and aged care providers before Government Commissions of Inquiry and coronial inquests including:
+- Alison has represented a number of health and aged care providers before Government Commissions of Inquiry and coronial inquests including:

 - Providing recommendations which were included in the Bergin Report following the Public Inquiry under the Charitable Fundraising Act (NSW 2017-2018);